Katokoda/OG_QML/README.md

 ## Installation

-### Linux
+### Linux (with python - HIGHLY recommended)

 If you want to run the application, I recommend using a linux machine which can already run Python code, clone the repository in a new folder and create a new virtual environnement.
 Within this environnement, you can install all required packages using

 \>>> python3 -m pip install -r requirements.txt

 This installs all packages listed in the requirements.txt file.

-Note: This file was generated using \>>> pipreqs --ignore myVenvForOGraph/
+After the installation, you can run the application using

+\>>> python3 main.py

+### Linux (built version - Not recommended)

+If running the code with python fails, you can simply run the executable file I built.
+If you are before 6th of July 2025, you can Download the zip archive from SwissTransfer (https://www.swisstransfer.com/d/5e47a67e-8efc-44bc-aad3-27f45ad20af2).
+Otherwise, send me an e-mail.
+Unzip the BuildForLinux.zip archive on the folder of your choice.
+Then, you can execute the main.exe file in it and refer to the Run section below.

+### Windows (built version - Recommended)

+For windows, you can simply run the executable file I built.
+Unzip the BuildForWindows.zip archive (from this githup repo) on the folder of your choice.
+Then, you can execute the main.exe file in it and refer to the Run section below.

-### Windows
+### Windows (with python - Not recommended)

-Even if I managed to install and run the application on Windows, I do not recommend it.
+Even if I managed to install and run the application using python on Windows, I do not recommend it.
 Here is what worked for me:

 I had to run the following command *outside of a virtual environnement* from a "windows command terminal opened with admin rights*.
 \>>> pip install -r requirements.txt

 I highly recommend to try first within a good IDE that manages modules or on your normal windows command terminal within a virtual environnement.

-## Run

 After the installation, you can run the application using

 \>>> python3 main.py

+## Run

 You should see something like:
 <img src="Reports/Images/FirstView.png" alt="First view of the application">